dahak-metagenomics/dahak/docs/quickstart.md

 EOF
 ```

+This creates a workflow configuration file `readfilt.json` that will
+download the example data files and configure one or more workflows.

 We will run two workflows: one pre-trimming
 quality assessment, and one post-trimming quality assessment, so we call
 Snakemake and pass it two build targets: `read_filtering_pretrim_workflow`